Patrickrrr007/CS628-PE_ChaoKai_Lin/PE02/README.md

 - Process

 When you pick a genre, the app filters the movies to show only the ones that match your choice.
 If you click on a movie, an alert pops up with the movie’s title.
-Simple and fun!

 - Output